 To illustrate the point, consider a standard business line.
 There are dozens of features and configuration options available for business lines.
 The line could be configured with flat, measured or metered rate service.
 PICs, calling features, and hunting are also relevant.
 If the invoice developed inventory does not capture these details at a line item level, then the usability of the inventory may be limited for lifecycle activities such as service moves, contract negotiations and service engineering.

-Relying only on invoice data to develop a lifecycle management inventory is flawed.
+Relying only on invoice data to develop a lifecycle management inventory is a flawed method.
 When validating inventory for completeness and accuracy, analysis of all configuration details and attributes for all services and assets is required.
-This approach takes more effort, but it also improves visibility into the environment to support the full lifecycle of telecom management activities.
+This approach takes more effort, but it ultimately improves visibility into the environment to support the full lifecycle of telecom management activities.